-You can also connect a switch from another light to the switch.
-You need to know how to connect the wires to the switch.
+We can also connect a switch from another light to the switch.
+We need to know how to connect the wires to the switch.

 To trace the wires, use a volt meter or non-contact voltage detector.
-To test if the lights are actually on, flip the switch to the “hot” and “cold” positions.
+To test if the lights are actually on, flip the switch to the “hot” positions.
 If they do, then you have a common wire.
-If not, the first two wires are the hot and cold wires.
-The fourth wire is the common wire and should be covered with a wire nut.
+If not, the first two wires are the hot wires.
+The third wire is the common wire and should be connected to the common.

 Why do I have 3 wires on my light switch?

 Before we can begin working on your light switch, make sure that it is off.
 If you don’t know which breaker feeds the switch, turn it on and test it.
 The red wire connects all the switches together.
 This means that you have a three or four-way switch.
 Alternatively, you may have three individual light switches.
 Then, each switch can control one of these lights.

 You can easily replace a light switch by following a few simple steps.
 To do this, you need to turn off the power and unscrew the switch’s plate and box.
 Most modern switches have screw terminals on the sides and wire holes in the back.
 You can loosen these wires with a standard screwdriver.
 To install a new switch, first remove the old one.
 Then, install the new one.

 To replace a light switch, you’ll need to follow the wiring diagram.
 The white wire is usually the neutral wire.
 The black wire is the hot wire.
 The white wire is the neutral wire.
 The white wire should be the same color.
 If it’s not, you can use a nut and wire nut to attach the new switch.
 A screw washer is a good tool to use when you’re working on a light switch.

 How do you wire a light switch with 3 wires?